 If you value the certificates more than the annual fee, consider getting/keeping more than one card

-If you already have more than one of the $95 (or $99) Marriott/SPG cards and you’re pretty confident that you’ll get much more than $95/$99 value from the free night certificates, then keep the cards.
+If you already have more than one of the $95 – $125 Marriott cards and you’re pretty confident that you’ll get much more than that value from the free night certificates, then keep the cards.

-If you want more cards, but can’t qualify for a signup bonus, then the best option is the SPG Business Card since it waives the first year annual fee and does not add to your 5/24 count.
-If you have multiple businesses, you should be able to get a card for each business in order to secure multiple 35K free night certificates each year for $95 each.
+If you want more cards, but can’t qualify for a signup bonus, then the best option is the Bonvoy Business (SPG Business) Card since it does not add to your 5/24 count.
+Even though the annual fee on this card is going up to $125, if you apply before 3/28/19 your first annual fee will be waived and the next one will be only $95 (then $125 after that).
+If you have multiple businesses, you should be able to get a card for each business in order to secure multiple 35K free night certificates each year (Keep in mind though that Amex won’t approve a new application if you already have 5 or more Amex credit cards).
 Since you won’t qualify for a welcome bonus for each of these business cards, consider offering a friend or family member to refer you so that they’ll get points (or use our link, found here, to support this blog with our thanks!).

-Beginning in 2019, almost all Marriott/SPG cards offer automatic 15 elite nights towards status, but those nights are not stackable if you have multiple cards.
+Almost all Marriott cards offer automatic 15 elite nights towards status, but those nights are not stackable if you have multiple cards.
 Members need to earn 50 elite nights per year to get to Platinum status, so this will get you 30% of the way there.

 Automatic Elite Status